JuliaReach/ReachabilityAnalysis.jl/docs/src/index.md

 in this library.
-The concept of reach-set, flowpipe and safety verification are naturally extended to hybrid automata, although there is the additional complication that the flowpipe must include the behaviors for all possible transitions between discrete modes that are admissible with the dynamics.
+The concept of reach-set, flowpipe and safety verification are naturally extended to hybrid automata, although there is the additional complication that the flowpipe must include the behaviors for all possible transitions between discrete modes that are compatible with the dynamics.

 ## Features